StephenHB/StephenHB/README.md

 ## 👋 Hello!
 I'm Stephen.
-Economist by training, ML enthusiast by passion, perpetual learner by nature.
-Exploring where data meets decision-making.
+Working at the intersection of Economics, Machine Learning, and Artificial Intelligence. #EconML

 🌐 **Research Domain**
 Expertise in **Macroeconomics**, **Financial Time Series Analysis**, and **Economertrics** using cutting-edge computational methods.
 Passionately exploring the fusion of traditional econometrics with deep learning and LLMs.